-1 Materials include a range of diagnostic, formative, and summative assessments to assess student learning in a variety of formats. Μ 2 Materials assess all student expectations and indicate which student expectations are Μ assessed.
-3 Materials include assessments that integrate scientific concepts and science and engineering Μ 5 practices.
-Materials include assessments that require students to apply knowledge and skills to novel Μ 4 contexts.
+1 Materials include a range of diagnostic, formative, and summative assessments to assess student learning in a variety of formats. М 2 Materials assess all student expectations over the breadth of the course and indicate which student expectations are being assessed in each assessment. М 3 Materials include assessments that integrate scientific concepts and science and engineering practices. М 4 Materials include assessments that require students to apply knowledge and skills to novel contexts. М